Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

+\paragraph{Computation and copy}~Meanwhile, on another layer, a Turing machine is simulated in the space delimited by the time counter.
+This machine successively computes each $w_n$ (see Section~\ref{section:computation}) and writes concatenated copies on the main layer of the segment to its left (see Section~\ref{section:copy}).
+For each $w_n$, this happens synchronously on the whole configuration, so as to approach the measure $\meas{w_n}$.

-In order to enlarge computational space and decrease the density of auxiliary states, segments of length $n$ are merged with their left neighbour at time $T_n$.
-To determine the length of its right segment, each wall sends a signal to the right that bounces off the next wall and counts the return time.
-The Figure~\ref{figure:CopyMerge} is an overview of copy and merging processes.
+\paragraph{Merging}~Synchronously at some time $T_n$, segments of a given length $n$ are merged with their left neighbour.
+This allows us to enlarge computational space and decrease the density of cells with nonempty auxiliary layers, so that they do not appear in the limit measure (see Section~\ref{section:merge}).
+To determine the length of its right segment, each wall sends a signal to the right on a dedicated layer that bounces off the next wall and counts the return time.
+Figure~\ref{figure:CopyMerge} is an overview of copy and merging processes.